 Makeup done?
 Check.
 Laptop fully charged?
 Check.
 Matcha latte in hand?
 Check.

-More than 5% of Americans work from home full-time, and that’s not to mention countless others who work from home part time or have flex time at work.
+As of 2022, 35% of Americans have the ability to work from home full-time, according to a McKinsey report, not to mention those who work from home part-time.
 I’ve chatted with other work-from-homers, and the consensus is clear: The freedom is awesome, but the loneliness can be pervasive.

-Below, you’ll find a guide for avoiding loneliness when you work from home, including tips from writers like myself and other professionals who’ve learned the best ways to be social without an office to visit or co-workers to chat with.
+Below, you’ll find a guide for avoiding loneliness when you work from home.
+They’re tips from writers like myself and other professionals who’ve learned the best ways to be social without an office to visit or co-workers to chat with.

 This has been one of the best ways for me to combat loneliness.
 I try to schedule lunch or coffee with a friend once a week in order to have a little socialization on my calendar.
 I aim for Wednesday or Thursday, when my work motivation begins to wane.